24ocsicnarf/ShopifyStoreProductImporter/README.md

 Getting all smart collections | 1
 Adding new smart collections | 20
 Adding new products | 1,000
-Setting all inventory item* | 1,000
+Setting all inventory items* | 1,000
 **Total** | **2,022**

 **Duration: 1,011 seconds**